loud-whisper/inner-neutrality/index.md

     const transformer = new Transformer();

-    // The Markdown structure for your mind map.
+    // The Markdown structure for your mind map. const markdown = `
-    // The links (#...) have been created from your actual headings. const markdown = `
 # [Journey to Inner Neutrality](#journey-within-no-passport-required)
 - [Introduction](#introduction)